 St. Philip Neri Physical Education email@example.com

 Many members of the faculty went to a workshop on flexible seating during a professional development day.
 Flexible seating allows students to choose where they work best.
 One way I heard it described is that the classroom is more like a coffee shop, as far as arrangement and seating options.
 I believe this will also help with mobility and body positioning.
-We will see what the data looks like on our next deep squat test.

 There is a steady drop in ability to perform the deep squat from 3rd to 8th grade, except for the spike back up in 7th grade.
 The 7th grade has always been an exceptionally athletic class.
 Is it a coincidence that they also have an increase in ability to assume this position?
 I don't think so.
 The deep squat is attainable!
 If you cannot do it yet, (and I could not when I first read of its importance) you can scale it back by holding onto a fixed object or having a wall against your back.